 Each of your wills need to be valid for the country you live in, AND where your assets are held.

-We, at AES, have access to a qualified will writer if you need a recommendation.
+We have access to a qualified will writer if you need a recommendation.

 There are many options open to you to reduce, offset and mitigate inheritance tax.